 And yet, since the killing of George Floyd in late May, journalists and protesters have been repeatedly shot, struck by vehicles, and arrested by police officers using excessive force exhibiting the same systemic racism and impunity that has driven so many Americans to protest.
 State legislatures have increased penalties and passed measures to restrict public demonstrations, including a new law in Tennessee that could strip a person’s right to vote if they camp on state property as part of a protest.

 Our society grants law enforcement officers broad powers of authority to bring people before the judicial system.
 But this authority has always been limited by what the people themselves articulated in state and federal constitutions.
 But when officers exceed these limits, what recourse is available?
 When video shows Kenosha officers disinterested in arresting the armed perpetrator whose violent attack against protesters left two people dead and another person seriously injured, what should the Milwaukee Bucks (and the rest of us) do?

 It says something about our country’s leadership that it took professional athletes sacrificing games and paychecks, instead of officials charged with upholding the constitution or even well-connected team owners who regularly exert influence on government officials, to hit pause on business as usual and demand state leaders do their jobs.
-The health of our democracy rests largely on having an informed and active populace, and in Wisconsin, and elsewhere, whether it’s by protest, in the voting booth or in the NBA’s bubble, We the People will be heard.
+The health of our democracy rests largely on having an informed and active populace, and in Wisconsin, and elsewhere, whether it’s in the streets, at the voting booth or in the NBA’s bubble, We the People will be heard.